All Articles/

 Understanding Texas Ant Species: Know Your Enemy

-Texas hosts over 250 documented ant species, but only about a dozen regularly invade homes.
+Texas is home to over 250 documented ant species, but only about a dozen regularly invade homes.
 Understanding which species you're dealing with is crucial because different ants require completely different control strategies.
 Misidentification leads to failed treatments and wasted money.

 Red Imported Fire Ants (Solenopsis invicta)